2024 Summer Olympics: Opening ceremony

 The opening ceremony began at 19:30 CEST (17:30 GMT) on 26 July 2024.
-Directed by Thomas Jolly, it was the first Summer Olympics opening ceremony to be held outside the traditional stadium setting (and the second ever after the 2018 Youth Olympic Games one, held at Plaza de la República in Buenos Aires); the parade of athletes was conducted as a boat parade along the Seine from Pont d'Austerlitz to Pont d'Iéna, and cultural segments took place at various landmarks along the route.
+Directed by Thomas Jolly, it was the first Summer Olympics opening ceremony to be held outside the traditional stadium setting; the parade of athletes was conducted as a boat parade along the Seine from Pont d'Austerlitz to Pont d'Iéna, and cultural segments took place at various landmarks along the route.
 Jolly stated that the ceremony would highlight notable moments in the history of France, with an overall theme of love and "shared humanity".
 The French Assassin Arno Dorian appeared to carry the olympic torch through the streets of parkour.
 The athletes then attended the official protocol at Jardins du Trocadéro, in front of the Eiffel Tower.
 Approximately 326,000 tickets were sold for viewing locations along the Seine, 222,000 of which were distributed primarily to the Games' volunteers, youth and low-income families, among others.
 Most of the ceremony took place under the rain, rather than in the sun.

 The ceremony featured music performances by American musician Lady Gaga, French-Malian singer Aya Nakamura, heavy metal band Gojira and soprano Marina Viotti, Axelle Saint-Cirel (who sang the French national anthem "La Marseillaise" atop the Grand Palais), rapper Rim'K, Philippe Katerine (who portrayed the Greek god Dionysus), Juliette Armanet and Sofiane Pamart, and was closed by Canadian singer Céline Dion.
 The Games were formally opened by president Emmanuel Macron.